opendatasoft/ods-documentation/source/configuring_domain/03_managing_tracking/third_party_analytics.rst

 .. image:: images/configuration_tracking-google-analytics.png

 Google Analytics is an analytics solution edited by Google.

-It allows tracking on all pages of an Opendatasoft domain,  including the back office..
+Currently, only "Universal Analytics" properties are supported.

 To activate and configure Google Analytics:

 1. In the Configuration > Tracking section of the back office, go to the Google Analytics area.
-2. Fill in the Google Analytics ID in the related textbox.
+2. Fill in the Google Analytics ID in the related textbox (it should start with ``UA-``).
 3. Click on the Save button in the top right corner.